mmg-fhir-ig/case-based-surveillance-ig/input/pagecontent/StructureDefinition-us-cbs-condition-intro.md

 **Example Usage Scenarios:**

-The following are example usage scenarios for the US CBS Patient profile:
+The following are example usage scenarios for the US CBS Condition of Interest profile:

 -   Capture a condition related to an Reportable Condition Trigger Code event to provide information tied directly to the condition in a surveillance report.